kaplayjs/kaplay-site/src/content/guides/getting_started/creating_your_first_game.md

 Feel free to tweak some parameters and see how it affects what happens on screen.

-In Kaboom, each game object is composed from multiple components.
+In KAPLAY, each game object is composed from multiple components.
 Each component will give the game obj certain functionality.

 > A game object is basically any character in the game, like the player character, a bullet, a rock, a cloud